DoktorSAS/GSC/T6/GSC Autocompiler/README.md

 The script in textual environments such as [Visual Studio Code](https://code.visualstudio.com/), [Notepad](https://notepad-plus-plus.org/downloads/), [Atom](https://atom.io/), etc. ... is very convenient to have the scripts divided into smaller portions of code and easily explorable.

+If you have difficulty following the written guide I also leave you a guide in the form of a step-by-step video.
+Press [here](https://www.youtube.com/watch?v=Wz0jEqxC0U8) for the video

 ### The Compiler folder
 The gsc compiler is the compiler provided by the Plutonium team.
 In fact, it will not be provided by default due to security.

 ### Notification
 When the code is executed several windows may be generated that will define a success, an error or a problem.